One of Dubai’s most stunning and unmissable modern attractions is watching the Dubai Fountain Show on the Burj Khalifa Lake, Downtown Dubai.

 You could easily combine in one evening a trip to At the Top Burj Khalifa and seeing the fountains at ground level.
-It’s spectacular to see Downtown lit up from above but the more atmospheric and to hear the music you need to be nearby.
+It’s spectacular to see Downtown lit up from above, but more atmospheric, and to hear the music, you need to be nearby.

 Nearby attractions to Dubai Fountains

 The Dubai Fountains really are at the tourist epicentre of the city.
 If you only have one night to spend exploring Dubai, this is probably where your night will start or end.

 - You are immediately adjacent to the Dubai Mall and the Burj Khalifa

 - Easy to access from the fountains “At The Top” Burj Khalifa observation deck